Theatre of Ukraine: 20th century

-While the Young Theater was promoting Avant-garde Theater, The State Drama Theater continued traditions of realism.
-Ivan Kotlyarevsky, who headed the Poltava Theater, was viewed as a founder of classical Ukrainian drama while Hryhoriy Kvitka-Osnovyanenko plays also found widespread acclaim.
+While the Young Theatre was promoting avant-garde theatre, the State Drama Theatre continued traditions of realism.
+Ivan Kotlyarevsky, who headed the Poltava Theatre, was viewed as a founder of classical Ukrainian drama, while Hryhoriy Kvitka-Osnovyanenko's plays also found widespread acclaim.

 Modern

 In 1988, Volodymyr Kuchynskyi and his colleagues formed the Lviv Young Ukrainian Theatre, which they later renamed the Les Kurbas Theatre.
 The Les Kurbas Theatre has become the premier avant-garde theatre in Ukraine, receiving recognition and state support from the Ukrainian government.

-Ukrainian Theater has been increasingly integrated into European culture and there are a number of international theater festivals, which are held in Ukraine every year.
+Ukrainian theatre has been increasingly integrated into European culture, and a number of international theatre festivals are held in Ukraine every year.

-Notable Individuals
+Notable individuals

 Important Ukrainian playwrights from before 1917 include: Marko Kropyvnytskyi (1840–1910), Ivan Tobilevich (1845–1907), Mykhailo Kotsiubynskyi (1864–1913), Ivan Franko (1856–1916) and Lesia Ukrayinka (1871–1913).
-A new era began after the Communist revolution, important writers since include: Mykola Kulish (1892–1962), Ivan Kocherha (1881– 1952), Oleksandr Korniychuk (1905–1972), and Oles` Honchar (1918).
+From the new era which began after the Communist revolution, important writers include: Mykola Kulish (1892–1937), Ivan Kocherha (1881–1952), Oleksandr Korniychuk (1905–1972) and Oles` Honchar (1918).

-Many notable 19th century Ukrainian theater luminaries started out in amateur theater such as: Mykhailo Starytsky, Marko Kropyvnytsky and Ivan Karpenko-Karyi.
-The leading 19th century female star of the Ukrainian was Maria Zankovetska.
+Many notable 19th century Ukrainian theatre luminaries started out in amateur theatre, such as Mykhailo Starytsky, Marko Kropyvnytsky and Ivan Karpenko-Karyi.
+The leading 19th-century female star of the Ukraine was Maria Zankovetska.
 The renowned theatrical family of Tobilevychi also rose to prominence in the 19th century: Ivan Karpenko-Karyi, Mykola Sadovsky and Panas Saksahansky (stage names) all not only acted and directed but also created their own acting troupes.
 Their private estate, Khutir Nadia, near Kropyvnytskyi, is a national historic site.

-Talented Ukrainian actors who've appeared on the Berezil stage include: Amvrosiy Buchma, Maryan Krushelnytsky, Olimpia Dobrovolska, Oleksandr Serdyuk, Natalya Uzhviy, and Yuriy Shumsky.
+Talented Ukrainian actors who have appeared on the Berezil stage include Amvrosiy Buchma, Maryan Krushelnytsky, Olimpia Dobrovolska, Oleksandr Serdyuk, Natalya Uzhviy, and Yuriy Shumsky.

-Theater Companies
+Theatre companies

-Ukrainian Theatre includes music-drama theaters, theaters of opera and ballet, theaters of operetta, puppet theaters and others.
-Ten theaters were officially recognized as national.
+Ukrainian theatre includes music-drama theatres, theatres of opera and ballet, theatres of operetta, puppet theatres and others.
+Ten theatres were officially recognized as national.
 There are more than 120 theatres (state-funded and independent) in Ukraine, and the audience numbers around 5.6 million per year.